 The kindergarten class explores nature as the original Americans found it.
 We learn what the Native Americans discovered when they arrived on this continent and how they adapted their lifestyles to their environment.
-The emphasis is on the culture, clothes, and lives of different Native American nations.
+The emphasis is on the culture, clothes, and lives of different tribes around the continent.

 It has been exciting and at times an overwhelming beginning.
 Thank you for your understanding and patience as we settle into the new school year.
 A few thoughts…sometimes in the rush to get to school and work we don’t have time for a healthy breakfast.
 If your child has skipped breakfast or enjoyed a sugary start, please let us know.
 What children eat for breakfast has an immediate and dramatic effect on their behavior.
 We understand how difficult mornings can be, especially for working parents, so please help us help your child.
 Knowing that the morning was difficult can add considerably to a teacher’s patience and understanding.
 It is also extremely important to send in a WRITTEN note if your child is not going home with their regular driver.
 Additionally, we need an immediate and written update if there are any changes to your emergency contact information.
 It’s terrifying to have an injured child and be unable to contact anyone.

 We all want our children to stay healthy.
 Sending children who might be ill to school decreases everyone’s chances for a positive day.
 A sick child belongs at home.
 Sore throats, coughs, fevers, vomiting, and diarrhea are excellent reasons to keep your child at home.
 Children sent to school with these symptoms will be promptly sent home.
 Remember children should be fever free for 24 hoursbefore returning to school.
 Please try to be as considerate as you can.